The Ultimate Guide to Visiting Ephesus

 It became over time a magnificent City with its Marble Road, which was known as the Sacred Way and must have been a splendid place to live.
 Archaeologists have been excavating Ephesus for the last 140 years when a search for Artemis Temple was undertaken.
 The site spreads over approximately 12 kilometres only a 10th of which has currently been excavated.

-The Highlights of Ephesus
+The Highlights of visiting Ephesus Turkey

 The Roman influence at Ephesus is the most apparent.
-With its Roman Baths, public W.C.’s with full sewer system, the Library of Celsus, Basilica, and Odeon that seated 1400 spectators and a great theatre which seated 25,000 the ruins at Ephesus are a incredible step back in time.
+With its Roman Baths, public W.C.’s with a full sewer system, the Library of Celsus, Basilica, and Odeon that seated 1400 spectators and a great theatre that seated 25,000 the ruins at Ephesus are an incredible step back in time.
 Walk the Sacred Way that Antony and Cleopatra strode on.
 The white marble road has been pieced back together over the past 100 years and remains a stunning reminder of the glory of this ancient site.

-The Arkadiane Way
+The Arcadian Way

 This is the most iconic photographic image taken at Ephesus and the one most associated with Turkey.
 The Celsus Library was the third largest library in the ancient world, and it held up to 15.000 scrolls.
-The library building itself sits on top of Celsus’s grave or sarcophagus which lays in the crypt below the building.
+The library building itself sits on top of Celsus’s grave or sarcophagus which lies in the crypt below the building.
 The statues which can be seen in the various niches at the front of the library symbolize the “virtues” of Celsus and they are Valor, Wisdom, Knowledge, and Intelligence.

 The Library of Celsus was cunningly built and designed to look far grander than its narrow lot would allow for.
 The double walls of the library were built to ensure good temperature control to preserve the scrolls.
 The walls and floors were faced with coloured marble and the lavish use of decorative wall friezes and ora.

-The Terraced Houses
+The Terrace Houses

 To visit the Terraced houses you do have to pay an extra entry fee.
 The houses are kept protected underneath a tented roof and many visitors to the site miss them as they are not on most regular tours.
 With their intricate mosaic floors that are as bright today as when they were first installed.

-These houses were built during the Roman Period, with the oldest one dating back to the 1C BC.
+These houses were built during the Roman Period, with the oldest one dating back to 1 BC.
 The houses had hot and cold water and even a heating system using clay pipes.
 There are 6 houses that are built over 3 terraces and excavations started on them around 1961.

-Up in the mountains near Ephesus you can also visit the ancient site of what is considered the Virgin Mary’s home.
+Up in the mountains near Ephesus, you can also visit the ancient site of what is considered the Virgin Mary’s home.

-Turkey is a mecca for shopping, the bazaars and souks are irresistible.
+Turkey is a mecca for shopping, and the bazaars and souks are irresistible.
 I came home with gorgeous leather jackets, spices and a ton of stuff.
-If you really want to learn what to buy when you visit Turkey I suggest you have a read of Lindsay’s (at Carpe Diem Our Way) great article on What to buy in Turkey.
+If you really want to learn what to buy when you visit Turkey I suggest you read Lindsay’s (at Carpe Diem Our Way) great article on What to buy in Turkey.